 - Excellent for lure presentations and detection of strikes

 Sufix is probably at this time my brand of choice for lines for cold weather conditions and all types of fishing.
 The company tends to think outside the box more than other companies, and this translates to unique products with innovative features, Ice Magic is no different.

 It’s designed to stay manageable and easy to work with even in frigid temperatures and uses specialized additives to prevent water absorption, meaning less ice build-up.
-And of course some of the most important aspects of any mono line, low memory, and high knot and tensile strength.
+And of course, some of the most important aspects of any mono line, are low memory, and high knot and tensile strength.

 I personally prefer the orange color that Sufix offers with this line, when your fishing line gets caught and tangled on the frozen slush and ice on the edge of a hole, it’s easier to see and untangle.
 More time fishing means more fish caught.